SupratikSaha/Kaggle-Distracted-Driver-Detection/README.md

 ## Running Code

-- The repository hosts 5 separate models all hosted in the \_\_main__.py file.
+- The repository hosts 5 separate models all hosted in the \_\_main__.py file
-- It is advised to run the code in pieces.
+- It is advised to run the code in pieces
 - Each model has its individual code file that is capable of producing independent submissions
 - The final submissions use the kaggle_distracted_drivers_vgg16.py file that uses pretrained vgg_16 weights
 - For reference, it took me about a total of 0.5 days on my HP Spectre i5 to run each of first 4 simple models